joeyklee/scraper-sandbox/README.md

 # Scraper Sandbox
-> For when you just need to iterate on your scraping logic outside of all the other applicaiton code!
+> For when you just need to iterate on your scraping logic outside of all the other application code!

 ```sh
 cd scraper-sandbox